resotto/goilerplate/README.md

 ### Usecase

-Please prepare mock on `test` package (if needed) and write test in the same directory as the usecase.
+Please prepare mock on `testdata` package (if needed) and write tests in the same directory as the usecase.

 ```zsh
 .